Bitch Magnet

-On March 31, 2011, Bitch Magnet announced that the line-up of Fine, Morfin and Park - the band's original recorded line-up - would reunite to perform at the All Tomorrow's Parties festival "Nightmare Before Christmas," held in the UK in December 2011.
-In addition to performing at ATP, the band also played shows in London, Brussels, Cologne and in the Netherlands at Groningen's Vera club.
+On March 31, 2011, Bitch Magnet announced that the lineup of Fine, Morfin and Park (the band's original lineup) would reunite to perform at the All Tomorrow's Parties festival "Nightmare Before Christmas" in the UK in December 2011.
+In addition to performing at ATP, the band played shows in London, Brussels, Cologne and in the Netherlands at Groningen's Vera club.
 The band played its first reunion shows in Asia in November 2011, in Seoul and Tokyo.
-In the spring of 2012 Bitch Magnet played additional shows in Tokyo, Singapore, Hong Kong, and Manila.
+In the spring of 2012, Bitch Magnet played additional shows in Tokyo, Singapore, Hong Kong, and Manila.
 It concluded its reunion with a tour of America in autumn, 2012, performing in Seattle, San Francisco, two shows in New York, and its final show in Chicago, at the Empty Bottle.

-Bitch Magnet's three albums were reissued on December 6, 2011 by Temporary Residence Limited, as a deluxe limited-edition triple-LP set and as a triple CD.
-The reissues include non-LP tracks and previously unreleased recordings that were remixed with John Congleton in late 2010.
+Bitch Magnet's three albums were reissued on December 6, 2011, by Temporary Residence Limited, as a deluxe limited-edition triple-LP set and as a triple CD.
+The reissues included non-LP tracks and previously unreleased recordings that were remixed with John Congleton in late 2010.

+Musical style

+Steve Huey of AllMusic described Bitch Magnet's sound as a "blistering and intellectual brand of post-hardcore punk."
+They have drawn comparisons to Big Black.
+They have also drawn comparisons to Slint, though they have been described as "more relentless and somewhat less nuanced."